-We further investigated the similarity of candidate exogenic boulders to ordinary chondrites by plotting color ratio scatterplots.
+We further investigated the similarity of candidate exogenic boulders to OCs by plotting color ratio scatter plots.
 Figures 10 and 11 show the ratios of b'/v and v/x color filters for the PYX1a and PYX1b boulders along with the three OC subtypes.
-We found that several outlying boulders in these color spaces match those of ordinary chondrites.
-55% of PYR1a and 19% of the PYR1b boulders are distributed within the range of OCs in the b'/v vs. v/xplot (Figure 10).
-The rest of the PYR1a and PYR1b boulders are within the range of values for v/x observed for OCs, but their b'/v ratio is slightly higher than the OCs' range due to their flatter b'-v slope compared to OC spectra.
-The resemblance with OCs is also observed in Figure 11 (v/x vs. b'/x) where some PYR1a boulders plot close to the OCs, and ~10% of PYR1b boulders overlap with the OC clusters of points.
-PYRla and PYRlb boulders also plot close to the OC trendline.
-Although four-band color data from MapCam is not as diagnostic of composition as hyperspectral data from the spectrometers onboard OSIRIS-REx (OVIRS and the OSIRIS-Rex Thermal Emission Spectrometer, OTES), it provides spectral information at a higher spatial resolution than either instrument.
+We found that several outlying boulders in these color spaces match those of OCs.
+Of the PYR1a and PYR1b boulders, 55% and 19%, respectively, are distributed within the range of OCs in the b'/v versus v/x plot (Figure 10).
+The rest of the PYR1a and PYR1b boulders are within the range of values for v/xobserved for OCs, but their b'/v ratio is slightly higher than the OCs' range due to their flatter b'-v slope compared to OC spectra.
+The resemblance to OCs is also observed in Figure 11 (v/x versus b'/x), where some PYR1a boulders are plotted close to the OCs, and $\sim 10\%$ of PYR1b boulders overlap with the OC clusters of points.
+The PYR1a and PYR1b boulders are also plotted close to the OC trend line.
+Although four-band color data from MapCam are not as diagnostic of composition as hyperspectral data from the spectrometers on board OSIRIS-REx (OVIRS and the OSIRIS-Rex Thermal Emission Spectrometer, OTES), they provide spectral information at a higher spatial resolution than either instrument.
 A follow-up study using the full spectral resolution and coverage of the OVIRS instrument should be undertaken to confirm our findings.